engineersCode/facultydev1/README.md

 ### Time and Place

 The workshop will be held over three days on 25–27 March, 2020, at the [George Washington University](https://www.gwu.edu), in Washington, DC.
 We expect arrivals on Wednesday 03/25, for a start with lunch and afternoon activities.
-After a full day of workshop on the 26, we will finish early afternoon on Friday 03/27 for folks to travel back on that evening.
+We will finish early afternoon on Friday 03/27 for folks to travel back on that evening.
 If you are traveling from farther away, and need to stay an extra night, that is OK, too.

+**Schedule:**

+- Wednesday 03/25, 12 noon (lunch provided), 1–5 pm sessions, with break
+- Thursday 03/26, 9:30 am to 5 pm
+- Friday, 03/27, 9:30 am to 2:30 pm

-We have made a block booking at [ARC The Hotel DC](http://arcthehoteldc.com), 824 New Hampshire Ave NW, Washington, D.C.
+**Hotel**: We have made a block booking at [ARC The Hotel DC](http://arcthehoteldc.com), 824 New Hampshire Ave NW, Washington, D.C.
 20037.
 The hotel will bill us directly for your stay.

 ### Funding